AdobeDocs/analytics.en/help/components/dimensions/operating-systems.md

 Below is a list of specific issues with how operating system has been represented in the User Agent and in Adobe Analytics reporting.

+### Change to granularity of operating system

+On March 2nd, 2023, we updated our reporting to include more detail in the operating system.
+After this date we include the operating system patch version.
+So for example a user with OS X 10.15.7 would have appeared as "OS X 10.15" prior to March 2nd.
+After March 2nd they will appear as "OS X 10.15.7".

 ### Change to naming convention for Apple operating system:

 Starting with Version 11 we will use MacOS instead of OS X to refer to the Apple operating system.